bitextor/bicleaner/README.md

 ## Installation & Requirements

-Bicleaner is written in Python and can be instaled using `pip`:
+Bicleaner is written in Python and can be installed using `pip`:

 ```bash
 python3.7 -m pip install bicleaner